scikit-learn-contrib/MAPIE/doc/theoretical_description_multilabel_classification.rst

-For any risk level :math:`\alpha` between 0 and 1, the methods implemented in MAPIE allow the user to construct a prediction set :math:`\hat{C}_{n, \alpha}(X_{n+1})` for a new observation :math:`\left( X_{n+1},Y_{n+1} \right)` with a guarantee on the recall.
-RCPS and CRC give two slightly different guarantees:
+For any risk level :math:`\alpha` between 0 and 1, the methods implemented in MAPIE allow the user to construct a prediction set :math:`\hat{C}_{n, \alpha}(X_{n+1})` for a new observation :math:`\left( X_{n+1},Y_{n+1} \right)` with a guarantee on the recall or the precision.
+RCPS, LTT and CRC give three slightly different guarantees:

 - RCPS: